NickMcConnell/FAangband/docs/command.rst

   This command may take an argument, requires a direction, and takes some energy.

-Go up staircase (``<``)
+Go up staircase or along a path (``<``)
   Climbs up an up staircase you are standing on.
-There is always at least one staircase going up on every level except for the town level (this doesn't mean it's easy to find).
-Going up a staircase will take you to a new dungeon level unless you are at 50 feet (dungeon level 1), in which case you will return to the town level.
-Note that whenever you leave a level (not the town), you will never find it again.
+Going up a staircase will take you to a new level.
+Note that whenever you leave a level (not towns), you will never find it again.
 This means that for all intents and purposes, any objects on that level are destroyed.
 This includes artifacts unless the "Create characters in preserve mode" option was set when your character was created, in which case the artifacts may show up again later.
+If you are in the wilderness, this command will  take you on a path to a less dangerous level.
 This command takes some energy.

-Go down staircase (``>``)
+Go down staircase or along a path (``>``)
   Descends a down staircase you are standing on.
-There are always at least one staircase going down on each level, except for the town which has only one, and "quest" levels, which have none until the quest monster is killed.
 Going down a staircase will take you to a new dungeon level.
+If you are in the wilderness, this command will take you on a path to a more dangerous level.
 See "Go Up Staircase" for more info.
 This command takes some energy.

 Resting Commands
 ================